-HCI acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and culture.
+IHNA acknowledges the Traditional Owners of country throughout Australia and recognises their continuing connection to land, waters and culture.
 We pay our respects to their Elders past, present and emerging.

+IHNA welcomes students from Aboriginal and Torres Strait Islander communities to apply for all our courses.
 IHNA offers a scholarship for Indigenous health workers to meet the costs of Recognition of Prior Learning (RPL) for the Certificate IV Indigenous Health Worker program in order to provide a pathway to the Diploma of Nursing and on to registration as an Enrolled Nurse in Australia.

 IHNA is also a strong supporter and is actively engaged in activities during NAIDOC, a week-long series of events and activities that recognise Indigenous Australians and the important role and contribution they make to Australia.